top of page

 [Scroll left/right to view gallery]

 To the south of the promontory is Praia de Nazaré, a flat beach with relatively calm water.
 To the north is the Praia do Norte, which is where the giant waves manifest.
 While the ocean swell was only about 20' (6m) when we were there in early March, we could easily visualize much larger waves.
-The super-large waves are caused by a confluence of conditions: (1) West north westerly swells, (2) long frequency waves, (3) the massive Nazaré sea canyon, over 16,000' (5000m) deep in places, that funnels and accelerates swells towards the Sítio promontory from the south, (4) the sudden change in depth as these swells approach the shore, and (5) Praia do Norte swells reflecting off the promontory and impacting the incoming swells from the canyon side.
+The super-large waves are caused by a confluence of conditions: (1) West north westerly swells, (2) long frequency waves, (3) the massive Nazaré sea canyon, over 16,000' (5000m) deep in places, that funnels and accelerates swells towards the Sítio promontory from the southwest, (4) the sudden change in depth as these swells approach the shore, and (5) Praia do Norte swells reflecting off the promontory and impacting the incoming swells from the canyon side, creating a vertical thrust that produces very high but short waves (not like the tube waves seen on the north shore of Oahu, for example).

 [Scroll left/right to view gallery]

 Fishing has long been Nazaré's main industry and today, it is still known for the fresh fish sold in open markets by the fishermen's wives ('Nazarenas').
-A charming tradition is kept alive by the some of the Nazarenas who wear colorful, multi-layered skirts.
-The story goes that in days past the wives would wear layers of skirts or petticoats to keep them warm as they waited at the shore for their husbands' safe return.
-This way of dressing was referred to as the 'seven skirts of Nazaré.'
-The significance of the number seven is unclear, perhaps relating to the seven days of the week, colors of the rainbow, virtues or deadly sins, or just the common association of the number with good fortune.
-Another speculation is that they would use the layers of skirt to count off the seven-wave cadence that preceded calmer water.
-The skirts are often worn with embroidered aprons, headscarves, and clogs.
+A charming tradition, based on a local legend, is kept alive by the some of the Nazarenas who wear colorful, multi-layered skirts, often with embroidered aprons, headscarves, and clogs.
+The story goes that during a stormy night, a young woman waited on the cliff for her fisherman lover to return from sea.
+She wore seven skirts to keep her warm and, as the breeze caught the brightly-colored layers, to act as a living lighthouse for the men at sea.
+Her lover, who was in great peril battling the storm, saw the colorful display and was able to navigate safely to shore.
+Why seven layers?
+No-one knows for sure.
+It could be associaed with days of the week, colors of the rainbow, virtues or deadly sins, or just the common association of the number with good fortune.
+Another speculation is that the young woman used the skirt layers to count off the seven-wave cadence that preceded calmer water.
+The legend is featured in many Fado songs.

 ana.cavaco